Parquery/gocontracts/README.md

 Note that you have to manually import the `strings` package since goconracts is not smart enough to do that for you.

+Additionally, if you want to use `go doc`, you have to indent conditions with a space in the function description so that `go doc` renders them correctly as bullet points.

 Conditioning on a Variable
 --------------------------
 Usually, functions either return an error if something went wrong or